jasonrberk/jasonrberk/index.md

 09/2022 - Present

 * [Bonterra](https://www.bonterratech.com/) - Senior Software Engineer / Architect
   * Providing AWS leadership.
-Advancing the usages of Terraform and overall module management and creation
+Advancing the usages of Terraform and overall module management and creation.
-  * Rearchitecting integrations with Docusign and Adobe to implement more secure OAuth strategies and leverage webhook callbacks instead of polling
+  * Rearchitecting integrations with Docusign and Adobe to implement more secure OAuth strategies and leverage webhook callbacks instead of polling.

 2014 - 09/2022